cloudblog004/fantasticfoodies/content/en/posts/3367-step-by-step-guide-to-prepare-speedy-crock-pot-freezer-meal-chicken-tortilla-soup.md

 1. When you are ready to prepare the Tortilla Soup for dinner, please keep in mind that you need to thaw bag in the refrigerator for ATLEAST 4 hours.
 1. Once thawed, add meal to crock pot and cook on low for 5-7 hours.
 1. When its almost done cooking, grab tortillas and slice into strips, brush with butter, and bake in the oven at 350 until golden brown.
-1. Make yourself a bowl of your delicious meal and top with tortilla strips, cheese, &amp; sour cream.
+1. Make yourself a bowl of your delicious meal and top with tortilla strips, cheese, & sour cream.
 1. Enjoy!
 1. Ready to serve and ENJOY!